dockstore/dockstore/_docs/for-developers.md

 write-api-url=http://localhost:8080/api/ga4gh/v1
 ```

-"token" is the dockstore token which is acquired from the dockstore website.
+"dockstoreToken" is acquired from your account page on the dockstore website .
 "server-url" is the dockstore server url.
 "organization" is the organization/user of the repository to create.
 "repo" is the repository to create.